Collection-Space-Navigator/CSN/README.md

 <a href="https://tillmannohm.com/" target="_blank">Tillmann Ohm</a>,
 <a href="https://var-mar.info/" target="_blank">Mar Canet Solà</a>

+## Gallery examples using CSN
+* The Kinokroonika CSN: <a href="https://csn.kinokroonika.ee/" target="_blank">https://csn.kinokroonika.ee/</a>

+If you have used CSN it in your project, email us, and we will publish it here.

 ## Acknowledgements
 Tillmann Ohm and Mar Canet Solà designed, co-authored, and developed the Collection Space Navigator (CSN) software. <a href="https://tillmannohm.com/" target="_blank">Tilmann Ohm</a>, <a href="https://var-mar.info/" target="_blank">Mar Canet Solà</a>, <a href="https://andreskarjus.github.io"  target="_blank">Anders Karjus</a>, <a href="https://www.schich.info/"  target="_blank">Maximilian Schich</a> contributed to the broader research design, including initial applications of the CSN.
 The authors further thank the members of the CUDAN Research Group for useful discussions.
 All authors are supported by ERA Chair for <a href="https://cudan.tlu.ee/" target="_blank">Cultural Data Analytics</a>, funded through the European Union’s Horizon 2020 research and innovation program (Grant No.810961).